Sunday, June 18, 2023

 Before her family came home, she hurried into the backyard to destroy the new apples.
 Meatloaf barked and howled at the fruit, instead of being tempted by it.

-“Man’s best friend,” Olivia said.
+“Man’s Best Friend,” Olivia said.
 She picked Meatloaf up and hugged him.
 Then, she stomped on the apples that had already fallen to the ground, even if she was longing to eat them.
-“You’re always protecting me,” she told her canine.
+“You’re always protecting me,” she told her dog.

 She hoped her willpower against the apples would be enough.
 A ray of light shone through the clouds, and the wind brushed against her face.

-“What’s going on?” her father asked, as he walked into the backyard, several inches taller than his normal size.
-Her mother had the muscles of a heavy-weight champion.
+“What’s going on?” her father asked, as he stumbled into the backyard, several inches taller than his normal size.
+Her mother had the muscles of a heavyweight champion.

 “Nothing.
-Not a thing,” Olivia lied.
+Not a thing,” Olivia said quietly.
 “Just cleaning up around here.”

 “I’m going to make apple pies tonight,” her mother called from the kitchen.
 “Your brother requested pie with vanilla ice cream.
 He’s bringing over some friends.”